Blibbo/Studio/Languages/SHELL/cmd/Command Prompt.md

 		- `^<` ${ \to }$ `<`
 		- `^&` ${ \to }$ `&`
 		- `^&^&` ${ \to }$ `&&`
+	- ==N.B.== If it's the last token in a command, it escapes the newline and it's as if everything is in the same line
+		- If there is nothing in the next line, you'll be prompted for more.
 - `executablename`
 	- runs the executable
 	- it has a `.exe` extension but you can ~~and should~~ omit it